15+ Beautiful Flowers That Start With B [Complete Guide]

 Balloon Flower

-The plant’s name comes from the way its flower buds expand like balloons before opening.
+The name of plant comes from the way its flower buds expand like balloons before opening.
 As the buds mature, they open to display huge, bell-shaped blooms in colors of blue, pink, and white.
 It belongs to the Campanulaceae family, which also includes campanula (bellflower) and harebell.
-It is also called the Chinese bellflower.

 Feature | Detail |